 What can I do to prevent or reduce hair loss?

-There are many specialty wig suppliers in Australia.
-These suppliers are experienced in fitting wigs to people undergoing chemotherapy.
+There are many specialty wig suppliers in Australia who are experienced in fitting wigs to people undergoing chemotherapy.
 If you would like further information on wigs, have a chat with your oncology doctor or nurse.
 Alternatively, you might like to contact the Cancer Council Cancer Helpline on 13 11 20 to find out where to get a wig.
+Some Cancer Councils also offer a free wig loan service.

 BCNA’s local services directory may include wig providers in your local area.

 Look Good Feel Better is dedicated to teaching cancer patients how to manage the appearance-related side-effects caused by cancer treatment.
-Women, men and teens can participate in a practical workshop covering skincare, make-up and headwear demonstrations, leaving them empowered and ready to face their cancer diagnosis with confidence.
-Workshops are available at over 180 venues around the country.
+Women, men and teens can participate in a free practical workshop covering skincare, make-up and headwear demonstrations, leaving them empowered and ready to face their cancer diagnosis with confidence.
+Workshops are available at over 180 venues around the country Alternatively you may like to attend a Virtual Workshop especially if there isn’t a venue close to your home.
 Registration is essential by visiting www.lgfb.org.au or calling 1800 650 960.
+Look Good Feel Better also offers a free home delivered Confidence Kit for people not able to attend a face-to-face workshop.
+It contains skin care products and information that is covered in a workshop, including links to practical guides, and is ideal for people who register for a virtual workshop.

 Will my hair grow back?